 As such, it provides an opportunity for graduate students to showcase their research and fosters interaction among Biological Sciences research labs.
 It also serves to update and highlight the breadth of research activities in the department to alumni and prospective graduate students.

 The 2018 RD will be held on February 3, 2018.
-The registration form is available here.
-The deadline for breakout session oral presentation abstracts is Friday, January 12, 2018 at NOON.
-The deadline for poster abstracts is Monday, January 15, 2018 at 5:00 p.m.
-The deadline for registration for attendees who are not presenting is Friday, January 19, 2018.
+The deadline for breakout session oral presentation abstracts was Friday, January 12, 2018 at NOON.
+The deadline for poster abstracts was Monday, January 15, 2018 at 5:00 p.m.
+The deadline for registration for attendees who are not presenting was Friday, January 19, 2018 (registration is now closed).